Mary Surrat's Ghost Washington D.C.

 The Hunt

-While all of this is happening, the police, the army, neighbors, and basically everyone in Washinton is hunting down Booth.
+While all of this is happening, the police, the army, neighbors, and basically everyone in Washington is hunting down Booth.
 Investigators start to untangle a web of intrigue.
 It wasn’t just a lone wolf but a pack of canine zealots.
 It was a conspiracy.

 Around 2 A.M. on April 15, 1865, members of the District of Columbia police visited the Surratt boarding house inquiring about John Wilkes Booth.
 By now the police were aware that Booth’s plan was to shoot the president while a second gunman tried to assassinate the Vice-President.
 The Police were also aware that it was a group effort.
 Aside from Booth, the police were also searching for Booth’s two friends Lewis Powell and.. drum roll, please… JOHN SURRATT JR, that’s right, Mary’s son.